-In this article, we cover all the basics you need to start generating startup financial projections.
-You’ll learn how to define financial projections, the key situations when you need to use them, and the steps to creating financial projections for your startup.
+In this article, we cover all the basics you need to start defining and generating startup financial projections.

 What are startup financial projections?

 Startup financial projections are a forecast of a business’s future income and outgoings.
-Creating projections usually involves building versions of the key financial statements (cash flow statement, P&L or income statement, and balance sheet) for points in time several months or years in the future to show how your cash, revenue, and expenses are likely to look.
+Creating projections involves making future versions of financial statements to show how your cash, revenue, and expenses will likely appear.

-Financial Projections ≠ Financial Forecast Or Financial Model
+Financial Projections Are Not Financial Forecasts Or Financial Models

 It’s not uncommon to see and hear financial planning terminology used incorrectly.
 While the terms ‘financial model’, ‘financial forecast’, and ‘financial projections’ are closely interlinked, they are not interchangeable.